 Freddie Oversteegen was only 14 when she joined the Dutch resistance during World War II, and only a couple of years older when she became one of its armed assassins.
 Together with her sister—and later, a young woman named Hannie Schaft—the trio lured, ambushed and killed German Nazis and their Dutch collaborators.

 Freddie and her sister Truus, who was two years older, grew up in the city of Haarlem with a single, working-class mother.
 Their mother considered herself a communist and taught her daughters the importance of fighting injustice.
-When Europe was on the brink of war in 1939, she took Jewish refugees into their home.
+When Europe was on the brink of war in 1939, she took Jewish refugees into their homes.

 Through their mother’s example, Freddie and Truus “learned that if you have to help somebody, like refugees, you have to make sacrifices for yourself,” says Jeroen Pliester, chair of the National Hannie Schaft Foundation.
 “I think that was one of the main drivers for them, the high moral principle and preparedness of their mother to act when it really matters.”

-Then in May 1940, Nazis invaded the Netherlands, beginning an occupation that lasted until the end of the war.
+In May 1940, Nazis invaded the Netherlands, beginning an occupation that lasted until the end of the war.
 In response, the girls joined their mother in distributing anti-Nazi newspapers and pamphlets for the resistance.

 “We also glued warnings across German posters in the street calling men to work in Germany,” Freddie later recalled in interviews she and her sister did with anthropologist Ellis Jonker, collected in the book Under Fire: Women and World War II.
 “And then we’d hurry off, on our bikes.”